This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 DUI and DWI

 There are three penalties for a first offense.
 One is license suspension for six to 12 months.
 Another is a fine of $500.
-The third is six to ten hours of mandated community service.
+The third is six to ten hours of required community service.

 If the driver has a BAC of 0.08% or higher, the crime is driving while intoxicated (DWI).
 The penalties include the three listed above.
 However, there is a required special course on DWI along with alcohol and/or drug treatment.
+Of course, the offender pays for the latter.

 The state charges those age 21 or older who drive with a BAC of 0.08% with DWI.

 A DUI or DWI charge resulting from a crash causing serious injury or death is a felony.
+That is, a major crime.

 Rhode Island alcohol laws prohibit drivers from drinking alcohol while operating a motor vehicle.
-On the other hand, it is legal for passengers drink.
+On the other hand, it is legal for passengers to drink.

 Rhode Island alcohol laws require people to submit to alcohol testing if police request it.
 The U.S. Constitution grants the right to refuse doing so.
 However, the state punishes people who use that right.